Zeeeepa/xyops/docs/workflows.md

 - **Reuse vs. ad‑hoc**: Use Event nodes to encapsulate stable configuration and user fields, and Job nodes for quick one‑offs or inline scripts.
 - **Concurrency control**: Everything runs in parallel by default; attach [Max Concurrent Jobs](limits.md#max-concurrent-jobs) and [Max Queue Limit](limits.md#max-queue-limit) limits to throttle fan‑out.
-- **Post‑controller flow**: For Repeat/Multiplex/Split, use `continue` wires from the controlled node to handle “after all done” steps, optionally with a success threshold.
+- **Post‑controller flow**: For Repeat/Multiplex/Split, use `continue` wires from the controlled node to handle "after all done" steps, optionally with a success threshold.
 - **Fan‑in**: Use Join to aggregate multiple upstream results; the next node sees both `items` and a `combined` object.
 - **Condition routing**: Prefer `success`/`error` wires for the main paths and add `warning`, `critical`, `abort`, or `tag:NAME` for special handling.
 - **Conditional logic**: Use Decision for branching; duplicate the node for multi‑branch flows and give each a clear title/icon.